Chart Color Schemes

 Infrastructure

-Belgrave South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Belgrave South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can affect an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include Hillcrest Narre Warren North, Angliss Hospital Expansion, South East Melbourne Recycled Water Supply Infrastructure Upgrades, and Additional VLocity Trains.
-The following list details those most likely to be relevant.
+No infrastructure changes are anticipated in this area as AreaSearch has identified zero projects that could impact it.
+Key initiatives previously considered include Hillcrest Narre Warren North, Angliss Hospital Expansion, South East Melbourne Recycled Water Supply Infrastructure Upgrades, and Additional VLocity Trains.

 Professional plan users can use the search below to filter and access additional projects.